quratoop/chroot-distro/README.md

 chmod +x $PREFIX/bin/chroot-distro
 ```

-**Result:** You can now use chroot-distro directly from Termux without switching to root user manually.
+> You can now use chroot-distro directly from Termux without switching to root user manually.

 ---